Diabetic Retinal Screening

 The aim of this service is to reduce the risk of sight loss amongst individuals with diabetes by the fast & prompt identification as well as effective treatment if required.

-At Opticare Optician’s, we recognise that patients with diabetes need special care and we are here to make sure they receive a high standard Diabetic Retinal Screening Service.
+We recognise that patients with diabetes need special care and we are here to make sure they receive a high standard diabetic retinal screening service.
 Our team of Opticians have undergone several years of specialist training and National accreditation in the screening program, and are highly dedicated to making you feel comfortable and keeping you informed throughout your screening.